Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Apply the changes to the `PlanesController.cs` file.

-- Click on the `Insert at cursor` to replace the `SearchByName` method with the new one.
+- Click on the `Apply in Editor` to replace the `SearchByName` method with the new one.

 - Open the terminal and run the tests with the provided command